In 2020, the American workforce experienced a dramatic shift in workspaces.

-Choosing a good desk: The cornerstone of any significant office is its desk.
+Choosing a good desk: The desk is the cornerstone of any office.
 Sure, it’s where work happens, but it’s also a place where you can gather your thoughts and have a moment of stillness after a long day at work.

 You’re going to want something you love - an office desk that is sturdy, beautiful, and functional.

-We suggest keeping it classic and looking at hardwood desks, with a spacious desktop and some storage.
+We suggest you keep it classic and look at hardwood desks, with a spacious desktop and some storage.
 They don't go out of style with passing trends and they will last for years - giving you something to hand down to your children.